ZigEmbeddedGroup/microzig/README.md

 Leverage functions from Zig `std` if possible as they are already well tested and should work.

+Which functions belong into which header can be figured out by taking a look at the *C11 Standard Draft* document or the *IBM libc functions* list. [cppreference.com](https://en.cppreference.com/w/c) usually has the better docs though, so best check out both.

 ## Links

 - [C11 Standard](https://www.iso.org/standard/57853.html)